Risotto is one of our favourite dishes of rice cooked in stock with ingredients such as vegetables and meat or seafood.

 - 1/3 cup of extra virgin olive oil

 - 1 kilo frozen shrimps, preferably a big size, without the shells (needless to say that you can use fresh shrimps if you like)

 - 4 ripe tomatoes (or 1 can of whole tomatoes with juice, during winter), blended

 - 0,25 gr., of saffron, preferably from Kozani (best quality) (optional)

 - Finely chopped parsley

 - 1 cup of chopped bell peppers (yellow, green and red)

-Add the balsamic vinegar, tomatoes, salt, pepper and thyme and start pouring the broth, a ladle at a time until it is absorbed and continue until the rice is ready but still al dente.
+Add the balsamic vinegar, tomatoes, salt, pepper and thyme and start pouring the broth, a ladle at a time until it is absorbed.
+Continue adding and mixing until the rice is cooked but still al dente.

-Serve the rice sprinkling some finely chopped parsley and grate some parmesan on top, if you like but personally I don�t.
+Serve the risotto sprinkling some finely chopped parsley on top.

 Hmm!
 That looks delicious!
 Thanks for sharing the recipe though, man.
 Love lots from Bali.